ogradyc01/GoldenCheetah/ChartTypes_Trends.md

   * Highlight Lowest - puts markers on the curve for the 'X' lowest values (if '0' - no point is marked)
   * Highlight Outliers - puts markes on the curve for the 'X' outliers (if '0' - no point is marked)
   * Baseline - sets a value for the curve which is considered as '0' regarding the Y-Axis scale (Example: If you set 100 as the 'Baseline' for your TSS curve, any value above 100 will be treate as positive, every value below 100 negative so 150 TSS shows +50 on the Y-Axis, 70 TSS shows -30 on the Y-Axis.)
-  * Trend Line - `No trend Line` or `Linear Trend` or `Quadradic Trend` decides if a 'Trend Line' for the curve data is shown at all, and if yes, how the trend is calculated
+  * Trend Line - `No trend Line` or `Linear Trend` or `Quadratic Trend` decides if a 'Trend Line' for the curve data is shown at all, and if yes, how the trend is calculated
   * Smooth Curve - makes curves with many small peaks/changes better readable/understandable
   * Data lables - if checked, also the value for a data point is shown in the plot